Erasmus Trier 2016

 Fourth week from 04.04 to 11.04

-Monday, April 4th — just after returning from Paris — I found myself plunged back into reality.
+Monday, April 4th just after returning from Paris I found myself plunged back into reality.
 I knew I had no more time to lose.
 Since I had been pregnant since February, everything needed to happen quickly.
 I started searching for information, trying to understand how to arrange an abortion as soon as possible.
 It was overwhelming and confusing, especially being in a foreign country, but once again, Irma was my rock.
-She helped me every step of the way — booking appointments, filling out forms, and translating whenever I needed.
+She helped me every step of the way booking appointments, filling out forms, and translating whenever I needed.
 At the same time, life was continuing around me.
 That week also marked the beginning of classes at the university.
 I remember walking through the campus feeling both excited and terrified.
-It was meant to be the start of a new chapter — studying abroad, meeting people, exploring — but instead, I was carrying the heaviest burden of my life.
+It was meant to be the start of a new chapter — studying abroad, meeting people, exploring but instead, I was carrying the heaviest burden of my life.
 Friday, April 8th finally arrived — the day of the procedure.
 I woke up early, nerves keeping me from even touching breakfast, and caught the train to Saarbrücken by myself.
 Sitting by the window, I watched the world pass by in a blur, feeling numb and alone.
 The clinic visit was fast but emotionally crushing.
 It was one of those moments when you feel like you’re floating outside your own body, just trying to get through it.
 After everything was over, I found myself walking through the streets of Saarbrücken, unsure what to do with myself.
 I wasn’t ready to return to Trier yet.
-I needed a distraction, something simple to keep my mind from collapsing — so I wandered into some shops, letting the normal, everyday life of people around me dull the ache inside.
+I needed a distraction, something simple to keep my mind from collapsing — so I wandered into some shops, letting the normal, everyday life of people around me dull the ache inside and so I went to Primark to do shopping.
 Later that afternoon, I caught the train back home.

 I arrived in Trier late in the evening, completely drained.
 Back at Cusanushaus, I walked quietly through the familiar corridors, went straight to my room, and collapsed into bed.
 There, wrapped up in the safety of my small, temporary world, I finally let myself breathe.
 This wasn’t how I pictured my Erasmus adventure beginning.
 But in a strange way, it felt like a test of resilience.
-I had survived something unimaginable — and somehow, deep inside, a tiny spark of strength started to grow.
+I had survived something unimaginable and somehow, deep inside, a tiny spark of strength started to grow.

 On April 9th, I joined a day trip to Saarbrücken organized by our German buddy.
 We were a small group: Nicolo, two South Korean girls, two Chinese girls, and myself.
 We spent the morning exploring the city center, visiting places like Ludwigskirche and St. Johanner Markt, and walking along the Saar River.
 After lunch at a local restaurant, we continued to explore the city, taking in the relaxed vibe and getting to know each other better.
 It was a simple but enjoyable day, a good opportunity to bond outside of university life before heading back to Trier in the evening.